ibm-mas/ansible-devops/ibm/mas_devops/roles/suite_manage_doclinks_config/README.md

 suite_manage_doclinks_config
 ===
 This role extends support for configuring IBM Cloud Object Storage to storage **Manage** application doclinks.
-**Note:** This role should be executed **after** Manage application is deployed and activated as it needs Manage up and running prior configuring logging features.
+**Note:** This role should be executed **after** Manage application is deployed and activated as it needs Manage up and running prior configuring doclinks features.

-The default for Manage logging configuration is to use IBM Cloud Object Storage as persistent storage for Manage logging.
-You can run `cos` role to provision an IBM Cloud Object Storage or you can provide existing IBM Cloud Object Storage information to use it as storage for Manage application logs.
+You can run `cos` role to provision an IBM Cloud Object Storage or you can provide existing IBM Cloud Object Storage or AWS S3 information to use it as storage for Manage application doclinks.

 Role Variables
 --------------